bids-standard/bids-specification/src/modality-specific-files/magnetic-resonance-imaging-data.md

 ### `*_asllabeling.*`

-An anonymized screenshot of the planning of the labeling slab/plane with respect to the imaging slab or slices \*_asllabeling.*.
+An anonymized screenshot of the planning of the labeling slab/plane with respect to the imaging slab or slices.
-Based on DICOM macro C.8.13.5.14.
+This screenshot is based on DICOM macro C.8.13.5.14.

 See `LabelingLocationDescription` for more detail.